Galactic Energy Production

 2 — Manufactured commodities: the open-source age

-The vast majority of complex manufacturing - except on Earth - occurs in space in order to cut the costs of surface to orbit transport and facilitate access to asteroid mined resources, which means it occurs under the umbrella of space-based communes, and they are entirely based around open-source data.
+The vast majority of complex manufacturing — except on Earth — occurs in space in order to cut the costs of surface to orbit transport and facilitate access to asteroid mined resources.
+It occurs under the umbrella of space-based communes, with patents are entirely based around open-source data.

 And within human space, blueprints mean open-source data.
 This is the most fundamental economic notion in the space age: what truly matters is data and there is no such thing as privately owned data.
 While there are secret or hidden blueprints, the immense majority of manufacturing blueprints, from spaceship parts to GMOs or spoons, are open-source data that can be freely shared, reused and built upon.
 This is an economy based on user collaboration, where designs and concepts evolve with time as new case uses and improvements are designed and there is no financial barrier to data access, an economy made possible by the post-capitalistic system of the communes.
 With light lag and interstellar communications delay, this open-source system exists in bubbles, so to speak, with each system having its collaborative forums and where innovations expand in “waves” between stars as courier ships travel through the void.